 Flower Street is an existing at-grade crossing.
 The street ends in a T-shaped intersection with San Fernando Road, which runs parallel on the east side of the railroad right-of-way.
 Existing Flower Street consists of two traffic lanes in both the westbound and eastbound directions, with a right-turn-only lane in the westbound direction.
 The HSR Build Alternative proposes a "hybrid" grade separation, with Flower Street and San Fernando Road slightly depressed, and the HSR alignment and non-electrified tracks raised on a retained-fill structure.
 Flower Street would be lowered in elevation between Air Way and San Fernando Road, and the lowest point of the undercrossing would be approximately 10 feet below original grade.
 The existing median would be modified on Flower Street, and the overall width of Flower Street would remain the same.
-San Fernando Road would be lowered in grade between Norton Avenue and Alma Street, and Pelanconi Avenue would be extended to connect to San Fernando Road.
-The height of the new retained-fill structure would be approximately 28 feet.
+San Fernando Road would be lowered in grade between Norton Avenue and Alma Street, and Pelanconi Avenue would be approximately 28 feet.
 Figure 2-37 shows the temporary and permanent project footprint areas.